ahouse101/SW-Test/README.md

+# Instructions for use
+To set up, run the db/bootstrap/create_sweetwater_test.sql and db/bootstrap/populate_ship_date.sql files through MySQL to create/populate the test table and parse out expected shipping dates.

+Original README contents:
 # Web Programmer Test Project

 Thanks for your interest in working at Sweetwater!
 We're always excited to meet awesome people.
 We've created this test to help us understand your programming chops.